 Communication skills are not only about how we speak to others, but also having the ability to observe effectively.
 Candidates must not only be articulate, but they should also be able to anticipate unproductive patterns and behaviors.
 Candidates with strong communication abilities are able to find solutions to problems before they become a crisis; being proactive rather than reactive.

 We’ve seen how sudden changes can affect a business; and businesses are no strangers to making rapid changes.
 Having a workforce that can adjust to sudden changes, will be very handy to an employer.
 It’s even more important now, to have employees who can take on different tasks, and show a willingness to help out with other responsibilities that lay aside of their expertise, if needed.

 Interpersonal skills is essentially having “people skills”.
 Your success in the work environment will not just depend on your technical strengths; but also being able to build and maintain relationships.
 When working in a team especially, being tolerant and respecting others’ opinions, and being able to receive constructive criticism are all very important.
 These qualities are central towards building a team with a strong foundation.

-This soft skill is vital towards the progress you make in your career – it comes down to you.
+This soft skill is vital to the progress you make in your career – it comes down to you.
 Whilst you may have a manager you communicate with regularly, they will not want to spend their time micromanaging you.
-This has been especially apparent during recent times where companies have adopted the “work from home” culture.
+This has been especially apparent during recent times when companies have adopted the “work from home” culture.

-The importance of soft skills in the work place are becoming increasingly important.
+The importance of soft skills in the workplace are becoming increasingly important.
 Building a positive working culture is the first step to ensuring positive productivity levels by a workforce.
-Hard skills can always be developed in the long run, but your journey towards sustained career growth lies at your ability to master soft skills.
+Hard skills can always be developed in the long run, but your journey toward sustained career growth lies in your ability to master soft skills.